exakat/exakat-docs/Reference/Rules/Structures/RecalledCondition.rst

    ?>

-The second call may be necessary when the call is not idempotent.

 Suggestions
 ___________

-* Put the result of the call in a variable to cache it
+* Put the result of the call in a variable to cache it.